RalphLavelle/GLUnhistorical/README.md

 ## Data Format

-Places data is stored in `Data/places.json` with the following structure:
+Places data has the following structure:

 ```json
 {